Filemon Lagman: Death

-Lagman was ambushed and shot to death by two unknown assassins on the afternoon of February 6, 2001, at the east-side steps of the University of the Philippines-Diliman's Bahay ng Alumni in Diliman, Quezon City.
+Lagman was ambushed and fatally shot by two unidentified gunmen on the afternoon of February 6, 2001, at the east-side steps of the University of the Philippines-Diliman's Bahay ng Alumni in Diliman, Quezon City.
 At the time of his death, Ka Popoy was working on the launch of the Partido ng Manggagawa, the workers' political party that would participate in the 2001 mid-term elections.

+Aftermath

 His assassination is speculated to have been carried out by a military faction loyal to deposed president Joseph Estrada which aimed to destabilize the newly formed government of Gloria Macapagal-Arroyo.
 Further investigation by the police revealed that the assassins and the culprits may have come from the Revolutionary Proletarian Army-Alex Boncayao Brigade, another "rejectionist" faction of the CPP.
 The perpetrators were never caught.
 In July 2007, the Quezon City Prosecutor's Office decided to drop the case on eight suspected communist assassins since the witnesses were unable to attend the preliminary investigations.